 Students who are on Academic Probation will be placed on Academic Suspension if they fail to meet any of the following requirements during their probationary term:

-If you fall on Academic Suspension, you must sit out for one fall or spring term.
+If you are academically suspended, you must sit out for one fall or spring term.
 Summer does not count as a term away for the purposes of academic suspension.
 You may wish to take courses at another institution, volunteer, or work during this time.
 You can read more about your options and next steps in this informational guide.

-Advisors in the Students First Office know that there may be times when unexpected and extenuating circumstances affect your ability to complete the requirements of Academic Probation.
+The Academic Recovery team knows that there may be times when unexpected and extenuating circumstances affect your ability to complete the requirements of Academic Probation.
 If this is the case, you may want to consider completing an Academic Suspension Appeal.
-If your appeal is approved, you will be granted permission to continue at UNCG.
-You may also want to explore a Course Withdrawal Request if your circumstances occurred or worsened after the last day to withdraw from classes without academic penalty.
+IIf your appeal is approved, you will be able to continue at UNCG.
+You may also want to explore a Course Withdrawal Request iif your circumstances occurred or worsened after the last day to withdraw from classes without academic penalty.

-Schedule an appointment with the Students First Office to speak with an advisor about your individual circumstances and assist with the appeal process.
-In addition, advisors in SFO are available to help you create a plan for academic recovery while you are sitting out for the semester and upon your return to the University.
+Schedule an appointment with the Students First Office to discuss your individual circumstances and receive assistance with the appeal process.
+In addition, SFO staff are available to help you create a plan for academic recovery while you are sitting out for the semester and upon your return to the University.

 Returning from Academic Suspension

 Following Academic Suspension, students must reapply to return to the University through the Office of Undergraduate Admissions*.
-After re-admission, students are required to attend an Academic Re-Orientation meeting with the Students First Office to engage in success planning for their return semester.
+After readmission, students are required to attend an Academic Re-Orientation meeting with the Students First Office to engage in success planning for their return semester.
 This meeting will be required before a student can register for courses in their return semester.
-Finally, students are required to enroll in and successfully complete the ARS 120: Academic Connection in Education (ACE) course during the first semester back at the University following suspension.
+Finally, students will be enrolled in, and must successfully complete, ARS 120 during the first semester back at the University following suspension.
 You can read more about the Academic Suspension policy in the Undergraduate Catalog.